SylvacDev/BluetoothDevTools/Sylvac-Custom-Bluetooth-GATT-Profiles/README.txt

         See download "Other OS and platforms" for some useful links

  d.
 Any OS through other Bluetooth Low Energy dongle
-		See the corresponding API on the manufacturer website (no support by Sylvac)
+		See the corresponding API on the dongle manufacturer website (no support by Sylvac)